canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 ### FILTERING ACE's

 To do that you can use the [AD ACL Scanner](https://github.com/canix1/ADACLScanner).
 It has both a GUI and a command line mode, cool right? :)
-First we will focus on using the command line mode since you easily can pipe the result to any other command you would like to use.
+First, we will focus on using the command line mode since you easily can pipe the result to any other command you would like to use.

 Both the command line and the GUI support creating reports in CSV, HTML and EXCEL.
 For Excel reports you don't need to have Microsoft Office installed.
 Simply just install the PowerShell module [ImportExcel](https://github.com/dfinke/ImportExcel) by **Doug Finke**.
 Thanks Doug!

 #### PowerShell Command
 If you run [ADACLScan.ps1](https://github.com/canix1/ADACLScanner) without parameters it will launch the graphical interface, but if you add the properly selected parameters you will run in command mode.

-To run in command mode you must add the **-base** (or the alias for the same **-b**) parameter and define a starting point using the distinguished name.
+To run in command mode, you must add the **-base** (or the alias for the same **-b**) parameter and define a starting point using the distinguished name.
 I will use **dc=contoso,dc=com** which is the root of my domain.
 ```powershell
 .\ADACLScan.ps1 -base "dc=contoso,dc=com"
 ```